 You'll have to experiment a bit with the length.
 Basically, you'll want the thread to be fairly taut when you partially extend your arm in front of your body while leaving enough thread so the card will dangle about a foot below your hand.Continue to 3 of 4 below.

 03 of 04

 Run the Thread

 If you’re right-handed, you’ll want to run the thread over your left hand and launch the card with your right hand.
-If your left-handed, simply reverse the setup.Continue to 4 of 4 below.
+If you're left-handed, simply reverse the setup.Continue to 4 of 4 below.

 04 of 04